dekoza/mtgpl/GRN.rst

 :mtgtip:`Ral's Dispersal<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/2/a2660fae-6459-446d-85dc-3c9126c81cb3.jpg?1572894264|https://scryfall.com/card/grn/266/rals-dispersal?utm_source=api>`
    Return target creature to its owner's hand.
 You may search your library and/or graveyard for a card named Ral, Caller of Storms, reveal it, and put it into your hand.
-If you search your library this way, shuffle it.
+If you search your library this way, shuffle.

 :mtgtip:`Precision Bolt<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/5/a59b4e5b-e9e0-4507-b9e7-8fba7e3a54f9.jpg?1572894271|https://scryfall.com/card/grn/267/precision-bolt?utm_source=api>`